valayDave/language-conditioned-irl/Docs/robot-data-collect.md

 # Data Collection For the Robot Experiments.

+The required files can be downloaded from [here](https://drive.google.com/uc?id=1hxHmeBEWxhaiIFYW4BKpatz_AFnmqNxt).
+This will create the `GDrive` folder necessary creating the main configurations for collecting data and robot specification
 ## Clean Way To Collect Data
 - Use the Damn Docker File.
 Build Docker container in the following way.
 ```sh